 AUT's short-term target in the Sustainability Roadmap to reduce waste to landfill by 50% by 2025, with a 2018 baseline.
 We will:

-Organic waste is collected in some buildings on the City Campus.
-The aim is to roll this out across all three campuses with a mix of onsite composting as well as collections for processing waste off campus.
-The collections are by We Compost and taken to Envirofert for commercial composting.
+Organic waste is collected in all buildings throughout the City Campus.
+The aim is to roll this out across the other two campuses with a mix of onsite composting as well as processing compost off campus at the Envirofert commercial composting site.
 There are eight worm farms/bins for processing food waste from the School of Hospitality and Tourism and a compost hub on the North Campus.

 AUT aims to divert as much waste from landfill as possible.
 These items can be recycled on campus: